makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 - Software

-This includes an ATS (applicant tracking system), a subscription fee to the Linkedin Search Engine, G-Suite, Notio and hosting, among others.
+Includes an ATS subscription (applicant tracking system), a subscription fee to the Linkedin Search Engine, G-Suite, Notion wiki and hosting, among others.

 - Others